SpearAndFang/primitive-survival/README.md

 https://www.vintagestory.at/forums/topic/2399-primitive-survival-traps-fishing-and-other-surprises/

-## Developer Tools - COMING SOON
+## Developer Tools

-### Tree Hollow contents customization, courtesy of JapanHasRice!
+### Tree Hollow contents customization (in Primitive Survival 3.2.0 and newer), courtesy of JapanHasRice!

 _**Thanks so much for this JapanHasRice.
 This is some amazing work you've done here!**_